 This does not apply to Pay-to-Park lots, such as Lots 15, 17, 29A and along 15th Ave.

 The Access Shuttle provides free on campus transportation for faculty, staff, and students with conditions that impact mobility.
 Verification of eligibility for this service must be established through either Accessible Education (for students) or Affirmative Action (for faculty and staff).
 The Access shuttle operates Monday-Friday 7am-5:30pm.
-Find out more about the access shuttle.

 If further accessibility options are needed, the Accessible Education Center, the Office of Investigations and Civil Rights Compliance, or the Office of the Dean of Students are available to review individual situations and determine if a different parking accommodation is appropriate.